diegojojoayandun/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 * File:  ` 1-writeme.js `
  Self-paced manual review  Panel footer - Controls
 ### 2. Status code
-mandatory         Progress vs Score  Task Body Write a script that display the status code of a   ` GET `   request.
+Task Body Write a script that display the status code of a   ` GET `   request.
 * The first argument is the URL to request ( ` GET ` )
 * The status code must be printed like this:  ` code: <status code> `
 * You must use the module  ` request `